vogtb/ripple-gate/readme.md

   return 'Pay here please: https://ripple.com//send?to=ra1UbcPh8y5BeBtfMqtMspfVeT7dZTj7qk&amount=1&dt=1286961596';
 });
 ```
 If a user tries to go to localhost:3000/vip, they'll be rejected unless they've made a payment to your wallet with a DestinationTag that matches the session variable 'rgid'.
 The rgid is between 0 and 2^32 - 1, so you'd need a lot of users before you started seeing rgid collisions.
+If you restart your server, or re-initialize the gate, your users will be requested to pay the fee again.

 Take a look at the [example](https://github.com/vogtb/ripple-gate/tree/master/example) for more info.

-#### `feedOptions`
+#### `options`

  * `payment` **number** The payment amount in XRP.
  * `timeLimit` **number** The length of time, in seconds, that this user will have access to this URI.